PerfecXX/MicroPython-GoogleSheet/doc/md/installation.md

 # Prerequisite
 1. In this documentation, we use the Thonny IDE.
-If you have not installed the Thonny IDE, click here: https://thonny.org/ .
+If you have not installed the Thonny IDE, click [here](https://github.com/PerfecXX/MicroPython-ESP32-AIoT-DevBoard-V1/blob/9f2c6fd7d80213c013d1d448a461d4a4ce00fc06/doc/md/setup-thonny.md)
-2. ESP32/ESP8266 that already installed the MicroPython firmware and connected to your device.
+2. ESP32/ESP8266 that already installed the MicroPython firmware and connected to your device. if you not sure how to do, click [here](https://github.com/PerfecXX/MicroPython-ESP32-AIoT-DevBoard-V1/blob/9f2c6fd7d80213c013d1d448a461d4a4ce00fc06/doc/md/setup-esp32.md)

 # Installation
 1. Click on the `Tools` menu,then select `Manage Packages`, and the packages manager window should appear.